3 Reasons Why you should own a Daniel Defense MK18

 In an industry flooded with options, its hard to break through the crop and rise to the top.
 Many factors have to fall into place for someone to truly shine.
 In the firearms industry, it’s even harder.
 Yes, I know that there are larger industries out there: clothing, motor-vehicles, etc. But what makes the firearms industry so hard to be great in is the fact that so many lives depends on it.
 The police officers who protect you on their daily shifts depend on it.
 The soldiers who protect your nation and fight tyranny depend on it.
 The Daniel Defense MK18 is very well known.
-This is why we created the 3 Reasons Why you should invest in a Daniel Defense MK18.
+This is why we created the 3 Reasons Why you should own a Daniel Defense MK18.

 That being said, the firearms industry has been ruled by a few “large” corporations for many years.
 Beretta is the oldest firearms company to date (founded in 1526); the shotgun industry is ruled over by them.
 Smith and Wesson was established in 1852 and has had a grip on one of the top spots in handguns since.
 Despite this, the hardest segment of the firearms industry to excel in is the AR industry.
 Being relatively new (created in the 50s), the market for ARs has been ever shifting.
 First it was Colt, then FN joined the game, then Sig and everyone else.
 All of these big name manufacturers sought the coveted role of “top-Dawg.”